imraanaiyeola/Odin-Landing-Page/README.md

 # Odin-Landing-Page
-My version if The Odin Project's landing page.
+My version of The Odin Project's landing page.